ISO31000: Putting the international risk standard into practice

 Cancellation & Payment

-NOTE: Venues are confirmed when a minimum number of registrations are received.
-ACI reserves the right to cancel or postpone an event/course should this number not be reached.
+NOTE: Venues are confirmed when a minimum number of paid registrations are received.
+GRCI reserves the right to cancel or postpone an event/course should this number not be reached.
 Should an event be cancelled, all registered delegates will be contacted and notified immediately.
-ACI is not responsible for any cancellation fees incurred by the individual (Travel, accommodation, etc) should the event be cancelled or postponed.
+GRCI is not responsible for any cancellation fees incurred by the individual (Travel, accommodation, etc) should the event be cancelled or postponed.

-Full payment due within seven days of registration, and at a minimum seven days prior to the event.
+Full payment or a $500 non-refundable deposit is required upon registration.
+Full payment due seven days prior to the event.
 If, after payment, you are unable to attend, you are welcome to nominate someone else to attend in your place at no additional cost.
 Cancellations, course transfers and/or substitutions will need to be in writing at least seven days prior to course commencement.
-Substitutions will be permitted only if the substitute meets the one year work experience pre-requisite.
-Please note members can only substitute members.
-If the substitution is from a member to a guest, the registration cost difference must be paid.

 We will not refund your registration fees if you fail to attend or give seven days written notice.